fogus/spiel/wurfelspiel/ozymandias/README.markdown

 Single die                      | -5
 Double dice                     | -10

 The scoring can be layered.
-That is, certain combinations fall into more than category.
+That is, certain combinations fall into more than category, but the color multiplier is applied only once.
 The table below shows scoring on a few interesting sets:

 Set                        | Categories                 | Score
 ---------------------------------------------------------------
-⚀     ⚁     ⚂              | Run, all green             | 2
+⚁  ⚂  ⚃                    | Run, all green             | 2
+⚁  ⚂  ⚃                    | Run, red/green             |